-The fixed compensation was paid in 12 monthly installments in the fiscal year 2016.
+The fixed compensation was generally paid in monthly installments in the fiscal year 2017.
 Mr. Rice Powell was paid a part of his fixed compensation from Fresenius Medical Care North America in 24 installments.
-Moreover, the members of the Management Board received additional benefits consisting mainly of insurance premiums, the private use of a company car, special payments such as rent supplements and reimbursement of certain other charges, tuition fees, cost for the operation of intrusion detection systems, as well as contributions to pension and health insurance.
+Moreover, the members of the Management Board received additional benefits consisting mainly of insurance premiums, the private use of a company car, special payments such as rent supplements and reimbursement of certain other charges, tuition fees, and costs for the operation of intrusion detection systems, as well as contributions to pension and health insurance.

-The performance-based compensation will also be granted for the fiscal year 2016 as a short-term cash component (one-year variable compensation) and as compensation components with long-term incentive effects (stock options, share-based compensation with cash settlement (phantom stocks), and postponed payments of the one-year variable compensation).
+The performance-based compensation will also be granted for the fiscal year 2017 as a short-term cash component (oneyear variable compensation) and as compensation components with long-term incentive effects (stock options, share-based compensation with cash settlement (phantom stocks), and postponed payments of the one-year variable compensation).
 The amount of the one-year variable compensation in each case is dependent on certain target parameters oriented on the net income attributable to Fresenius SE & Co.
 KGaA and/or to the relevant business segments being achieved.
-In the case of the members of the Management Board with functional responsibility for the entire Group - such members being Mr. Sturm, Dr. Schneider1, and Dr. Götz - the amount of the one-year variable compensation is based in its entirety on the respective net income attributable to Fresenius SE & Co.
+In the case of the members of the Management Board with functional responsibility for the entire Group - such members being Mr. Stephan Sturm, Ms. Rachel Empey, and Dr. Jürgen Götz - the amount of the one-year variable compensation is based in its entirety on the respective net income attributable to Fresenius SE & Co.
 KGaA (after deduction of noncontrolling interest).
-For Mr. Henriksson and Dr. De Meo, approximately half of the amount of the one-year variable compensation depends on the development of the net income attributable to Fresenius SE & Co.
+For Mr. Mats Henriksson and Dr. Francesco De Meo, approximately half of the amount of the one-year variable compensation depends on the development of the net income attributable to Fresenius SE & Co.
 KGaA and for the remainder on the development of the net income of the business segment (in each case after deduction of noncontrolling interest) for which the respective member of the Management Board is responsible.
-Approximately half of the amount of the one-year variable compensation of Dr. Wastler is oriented on the net income attributable to Fresenius SE & Co.
-KGaA (after deduction of noncontrolling interest) as well as on the net income before tax and extraordinary income/expenditures of the VAMED group.
+Approximately half of the amount of the oneyear variable compensation of Dr. Ernst Wastler is oriented on the net income attributable to Fresenius SE & Co.
+KGaA (after deduction of noncontrolling interest), as well as on the net income before tax and extraordinary income/expenditures of the VAMED group.
 Mr. Rice Powell receives his compensation exclusively from Fresenius Medical Care.
 Furthermore, the Supervisory Board may grant members of the Management Board a discretionary bonus for extraordinary performance.
+Starting fiscal year 2018, the service agreements of the Management Board members with Fresenius Management SE provide that the total compensation granted to a Management Board member including a possible discretionary bonus shall not exceed the sum of the fixed compensation and the maximum amounts for the variable compensation components (one-year variable and several-year variable compensation).